You can apply for a concessionary travel pass (disabled) by completing the online bus pass application form.

 My doctors want to charge me a fee to complete the form.
 Is this allowed?
 Can I claim it back?

 Yes, doctors have the right to charge for administrative duties such as signing a passport application or statement of illness or disability.
 The amount the doctor can charge varies from surgery to surgery.
-Middlesbrough Council has no influence over this charge, and does not reimburse customers.
+Middlesbrough Council has no influence over this charge, and doesn't reimburse customers.

 What if I no longer require a bus pass?

-To help us keep our information up to date, pass holders should return the pass to Middlesbrough House for destruction with a letter to confirm you no longer require the pass.
+To help us keep our information up to date, pass holders should return the pass to the Customer Centre at Middlesbrough House for destruction with a letter to confirm you no longer require the pass.

 Are carers entitled to concessionary travel or companion cards?

-No. At present carers are not included in the legal minimum set by the government.
+No. At present carers aren't included in the legal minimum set by the government.

 All pass holders should inform us of: